 Degree in hand, Fred seized his first entrepreneurial opportunity and bought into his uncle’s lumber and coal business in Royal Oak, Michigan.
 At that time, the Erb Lumber Company had one store, seven employees, and revenues approaching $200,000, one third of which were generated from the sale of coal.
 Fred developed and expanded the enterprise and when he sold it to Carolina Builders in 1993 the Erb Lumber Company had 45 locations and approximately $300 million in sales.
 Ever the savvy entrepreneur, Fred didn’t stop there, but continued to develop multiple successful real estate and investment partnerships.

 With their concern for a sustainable future, it is not surprising that Fred and Barbara established a family foundation to institutionalize and perpetuate their philanthropy.
 With the creation of the Erb Family Foundation, the Erbs entered a new phase of their family experience.
 And since Fred’s passing in 2013, the family continues his legacy of working toward a common goal – to effect systemic change by nurturing sustainable communities.
 The Erbs believe that the key is working collaboratively and respectfully together to make wise, compassionate decisions to achieve meaningful and lasting change.

-Frederick A. Erb: A Legacy of Leadership may be viewed by clicking on the title.
+Frederick A. Erb: A Legacy of Leadership may be viewed by clicking on the title or the pdf below.